 Wanaka Wastebusters is a community owned enterprise, which was set up by volunteers in 2000 to start recycling in Wanaka and reduce waste going to landfill.
-We are a company with charitable status.
+We have charitable status.
 Any profits we make are used to provide extra services for our community and to further our mission and vision to move towards zero waste.

-General manager Sue Coutts paints the big picture for the future of Wastebusters.
-She reports to Board of Directors who watch over the financial health of Wanaka Wastebusters.
-Russell McGeorge (chair), Barbara Chinn, Caroline Harker, Peter Robinson and Sally Battson are all on the Board.
+General manager Sue Coutts paints the big picture for the future of Wanaka Wastebusters Ltd. She reports to a Board of Directors who watch over the financial health of Wanaka Wastebusters.
+The current Board is composed of:

 - Nigel Perkins